trungnt2910/PokemonSeriesDownloader/README.md

 - Tool hangs while trying to download some episode: This is because the episode exists, the link obtained is valid, however, Blissey's husband has forbidden all access.
 This means the video cannot be played even on his official web site.

-- Tool hangs while trying to extracting a URL from the latest episode: Blissey's husband have recently been experimenting with using Amazon's Cloudfront streaming service, which streams videos using `.m3u8` files instead of linking `.mp4` files.
-We are working to extract `.m3u8` links and use `ffmpeg` tool to get the real video.
+- <strike>Tool hangs while trying to extracting a URL from the latest episode: Blissey's husband have recently been experimenting with using Amazon's Cloudfront streaming service, which streams videos using `.m3u8` files instead of linking `.mp4` files.
+We are working to extract `.m3u8` links and use `ffmpeg` tool to get the real video.</strike> Fixed in the last update.

+- Tool downloads video without sounds: This is caused by our tool getting the wrong link from the `.m3u8` file.
+Theoretically, you can fix this by editing the script in the default `Variables.dat` file.

 Before opening an issue, please open the video in your web browser to check whether it actually plays or not.